Flat oval spiral duct and round spiral duct?

 Our stock comprises diverse coils and gauges of sheets of several particular types of metals.
 Moreover, we offer you installation materials and a complete stocking line of HVAC merchandise.
 Our team is fully trained and ready to assist you anytime with any concern or question you may have.
 We will make your job easier by helping you when you need your next HVAC fabricated, designed, or measured.

 We have over 100 years of manufacturing Authentic Decorative Metal Ceilings and Walls.
-We use sand casted steel dies that are original, and our massive Bliss Power Press ensures that you have a uniform, clean, and clear stamp each time.read more
+We use original sand casted steel dies, and our massive Bliss Power Press ensures that you have a uniform, clean, and clear stamp each time.read more

 At the helm of a legendary sheet metal shop in Brooklyn, New York